-Serve each roll with 1 tablespoon strawberry Dipping Sauce.
-Makes 8 spring rolls.
+Serve each roll with 1 tablespoon Strawberry Dipping Sauce.

 Rolls may be made up to 8 hours ahead.
 Place in single layer on plastic wrap-lined pan, cover with plastic wrap.
 Refrigerate until needed.

 Diabetes Exchanges: Starch 0.5, Fruit 0.25, Very Lean Meat 1.5, Fat 0.5

 It’s that time of year when everything is about freshness.
 Isn’t it wonderful to start getting outside in the fresh spring air to take a bike ride – but this is perfect for a fall refresher, too!
 A sweet reminder of spring months.

 And as much as we all love comfort food and hot soup in the cooler months, it’s such a great time of year to also think about eating and drinking brighter colors – smoothies are definitely an obvious and delicious go-to option.

 Check out this delicious recipe, created by registered dietitian Sylvia Klinger.
 It’s perfect for breakfast, a snack, or any time!

-This grilled halibut dish, created by Chef Brian Malarkey, is simple to prepare – but is definitely one of the tastiest, freshest dishes ever.
-The buttery flakey fish, combined with the vibrant, slightly sweet strawberry salsa makes this a stand-out dish you and your guests are sure to love.
+This Citrus Halibut and Strawberry Relish recipe, created by Chef Brian Malarkey, is simple to prepare – but is definitely one of the tastiest, freshest dishes ever.
+The buttery flaky fish, combined with the vibrant, slightly sweet strawberry salsa makes this a stand-out dish you and your guests are sure to love.